Who Was Princess Diana?

 British royalty Diana Spencer was born on July 1, 1961, near Sandringham, England.
 Diana was the daughter of Edward John Spencer, Viscount Althorp, and Frances Ruth Burke Roche, Viscountess Althorp (later known as the Honorable Frances Shand Kydd).
 Her parents divorced when Diana was young, and her father won custody of the children.

-Diana had two older sisters, Lady Jane Fellowes and Lady Sarah McCorquodale, and an older brother, Charles Spencer, 9th Earl Spencer.
+Diana had two older sisters, Lady Jane Fellowes and Lady Sarah McCorquodale, and a younger brother, Charles Spencer, 9th Earl Spencer.

 Following her initial education at home, Diana attended Riddlesworth Hall School and then West Heath School.
 Although she was known for her shyness while growing up, she showed an interest in music and dancing.
 She became Lady Diana Spencer after her father inherited the title of Earl Spencer in 1975.